geekodour/o/content/docs/documents/hire.md

 I'm [@geekodour](https://github.com/geekodour) on GitHub, [@myfknlimit](https://twitter.com/myfknlimit) on twitter.

 **I am currently:** Looking for full/contract/part time work.
-Feel free me to [email me](mailto:hrishikeshbman@gmail).
+Feel free me to [email me](mailto:gigs@geekodour.org).

-**My ideal position:** Working on a web app backend, eager to contribute to all the parts it's connected to.
-I'll provide functional, readable, well tested code, and clear documentation to your projects.
-I will produce products, build infrastructure for it and offer consultation.
-I will **not** operate client infrastructure.
+**My ideal position:** Ideally I would want to work on [creative tools for thinking](https://www.inkandswitch.com/) and p2p systems.
+Due to my current skills and market demands not matching up to that yet, I am more than happy to work with web and systems engineering projects.
+I specialize in backend development while also aiming to have a comprehensive understanding of the entire project.
+This includes prototyping, lifecycle, testing, documentation, deployment, and infrastructure management.

 ## Skills {#skills}